RUNNs: Ritz-Uzawa Neural Networks for Solving Variational Problems: Abstract

-To address these limitations, we introduce the Ritz--Uzawa Neural Networks (RUNNs) framework, an iterative methodology to solve strong, weak, and ultra-weak variational formulations.
-Rewriting the PDE as a sequence of Ritz-type minimization problems within a Uzawa loop provides an iterative framework that, in specific cases, reduces both bias and variance during training.
-We demonstrate that the strong formulation offers a passive variance reduction mechanism, whereas variance remains persistent in weak and ultra-weak regimes.
+To address these limitations, we introduce the Ritz--Uzawa neural networks (RUNNs) framework, an iterative methodology to solve variational problems, such as strong, weak, and ultra-weak formulations.
+Rewriting the PDE as a sequence of Ritz-type minimization problems within a Uzawa framework provides an iterative method that, in specific cases, reduces variance of the numerical integration error during training.
+We demonstrate that the strong formulation offers a passive variance reduction mechanism, whereas variance remains persistent in weak and ultra-weak formulations.
 Furthermore, we address the spectral bias of standard architectures through a data-driven frequency tuning strategy.
-By initializing a Sinusoidal Fourier Feature Mapping based on the Normalized Cumulative Power Spectral Density (NCPSD) of previous residuals or their proxies, the network dynamically adapts its bandwidth to capture high-frequency components and severe singularities.
-Numerical experiments demonstrate the robustness of RUNNs, accurately resolving highly oscillatory solutions and successfully recovering a discontinuous $L^2$ solution from a distributional $H^{-2}$ source---a scenario where standard energy-based methods fail.
+By initializing a sinusoidal Fourier feature mapping based on the normalized cumulative power spectral density (NCPSD) of previous residuals or their proxies, the network dynamically adapts its frequency modes to capture high-frequency components and severe singularities.
+Numerical experiments demonstrate that RUNNs accurately solve highly oscillatory solutions and successfully recover a discontinuous $L^2$ solution from a distributional $H^{-2}$ source -- a scenario that is incompatible with an $H^1$-formulation.

-\textbf{Keywords:} Physics-Informed Neural Networks; Deep Ritz Method; Inexact Uzawa Method; Saddle-point problems; Spectral bias; Numerical integration; Variational formulations.
+\textbf{Keywords:} Physics-informed neural networks; Deep Ritz method; Inexact uzawa method; Saddle-point problems; Spectral bias; Numerical integration; Variational formulations.